 Postings for tenure-track academic positions often require a “research statement” or “statement of research interests” in addition to a CV, cover letter, and teaching dossier.
 In this interactive workshop you’ll learn and apply strategies for developing a compelling, cohesive research statement that is also realistic and written in an accessible style.

-Say it in your own words: Paraphrase & summary
+Say it in your own words: Paraphrase & summary for graduate students

 Academic integrity requires that you paraphrase and summarize other people’s work.
 Through hands-on practice, you will learn these skills and how to integrate your supporting research for improved credibility.